-The Bank is predominantly funded by three main sources: customer deposits, borrowing and share capital.
+The Bank is predominantly funded by four main sources: customer deposits, liabilities due to financial institutions, borrowing and share capital.

 Deposits from customers are the Bank's single largest financing item and the Bank offers various types of deposits to its customers, both fixed rates and variable rates, non-indexed as well as indexed to the Icelandic CPI index.
 Deposits are predominately non-indexed and available on demand.